 The treatment of the crack is the surgical removal of the extra tissues and the application of vaseline in the affected hoof.
 If pus or blood comes out dressing with antiseptics and antibiotic treatment may be given by the vet.

 6. Navicular Disease

-The condition is called any type of heel pain is maybe called navicular disease and characterized by lameness and painful gait of the horse.
-The cause of the disease is genetic, improper nutrition, continuous exposure of unusual ground like hard, rocky surface, and working in a too tight or small circle.
+The condition is called any type of heel pain is maybe called navicular disease and is characterized by lameness and painful gait of the horse.
+The cause of the disease is genetic, improper nutrition, continuous exposure to unusual ground like hard, rocky surfaces, and working in a too tight or small circle.

 Removal of the cause is the main treatment of the navicular disease, a supply of balanced ration, use proper shoe during working on a hard surface, and take necessary advice from your veterinarian.

 7. Horse Hoof Diseases: Quittor

 Quitter is the old rotten disease of collateral cartilage of the third phalanx of a horse hoof.
 The disease is characterized by pus formation in the site of cartilage, necrosis, and coronary band.
 This disease is usually seen in the front leg of the horse.